 Image credit: Wildlife Reserves Singapore

 Pro tip: Look out for aerial bridges across the forest canopies to have better odds of sighting the Langur.
-Built from rope, these connectors were specially constructed to facilitate movement of tree-dwelling animals like the Langur, so you may very well see one cross before your eyes.
+Built from rope, these connectors were specially constructed to facilitate the movement of tree-dwelling animals like the Langur, so you may very well see one cross before your eyes.

-Image credit: Merryy Marryy
+Image credit: Merryy Marryy via Facebook

 Hidden in the foliage of the park are numerous species of birds which enthusiasts are constantly on the lookout for.
 The critically endangered straw-headed bulbul is just one of the many breeds soaring about in the park, so having a pair of binoculars on you would be ideal for your bird-spotting needs.

-2 other endangered creatures to add on to your mental register of rare animals to look out for are the Sunda pangolin and the Sambar deer.
+2 other endangered creatures to add to your mental register of rare animals to look out for are the Sunda pangolin and the Sambar deer.
 You may catch the pangolin scurrying about as they wander around the park or even spot the nocturnal deer in deep slumber near thick vegetation.
 Treat them like Shiny Pokemon – it’ll be incredibly hard to find them but on the off chance you do, it makes the trip all the more worthwhile.

-With a raft of exotic animals and vegetation breathing life to a historical site, Thomson Nature Park serves as a quaint reminder to take it easy, making it the right place to unwind and embrace the simpler things in life.
+With a raft of exotic animals and vegetation breathing life into a historical site, Thomson Nature Park serves as a quaint reminder to take it easy, making it the right place to unwind and embrace the simpler things in life.

 If you’re done exploring the park and still have some mana left, visit Lower Peirce Reservoir which is just a short walk away to get some extra steps in.
 Else, the Upper Thomson area has plenty of food options for you to refill your energy bar.